JHHa223/Optflow_code/README.md

 ```
 ## Part II.
 U-Net architecture for training the nonlinear motion of precipitation fields

-The codes are provided at the directory "U-Net".
+The codes are provided in the directory 'U-Net'.

 Run the U-Net model through the command provided below.
 ```shell